The manual is arranged according to topics, which – we hope – contribute to effective and pleasant use of the toolkit.

 Learners in your class probably have a diverse range of learning abilities and different levels of knowledge.
 This is why it is really important to use multiple tools, working methods and creativity in your lesson in order for the learners to acquire and develop skills.

-We have collected some information about the use of experiential and creative tools to learn a language, like ‘laugh and play’, ‘role play’, ‘collaborative learning’ and ‘peer to peer learning’ and some tips and tricks.
+We have collected some information about the use of experiential and creative tools, like ‘laugh and play’, ‘role play’, ‘collaborative learning’ and ‘peer to peer learning’ and some tips and tricks.

 1. Make learning fun!
 When you use various activities that make learning engaging and fun, learners are more willing to participate and take risks.
 Having fun while learning also helps learners to remember information because the process is enjoyable (it triggers positive emotions) and thus memorable.